-8.3 Additional Employment by Graduate Students with a Full-Time Assistantship Contract
+8.3 Additional Employment by Graduate Students with a Full-Time Assistantship Contract time assistantships are not prohibited from seeking additional employment.

-Given individual circumstances, graduate students on full-time graduate assistantship may, at times, wish to pursue additional employment.
-Unless specified otherwise in the assistantship agreement, graduate students receiving full-time assistantships are not prohibited from seeking additional employment.
 In the interest of their professional development and maintenance of satisfactory academic progress, students seeking additional employment should consult with their academic advisors, and when appropriate their assistantship providers, regarding the fulfillment of their assistantship and graduate study responsibilities.
 The graduate school must be notified of additional employment plan.
 The graduate school should be consulted to assist with the resolution of any conflicts that may arise.
 Attempted resolution of conflict occurs at the departmental level first, and then can be referred, if necessary, to the graduate school and/or Office of the Ombudsperson in the graduate school.